imgopi41/Digital_Clock_Project/README.md

 **III.
 Tools**

 1. Tkinter: is used to represent the all functions & built modules in the tkinter library.
-2. Time: a module that provides the current time and also returns number of seconds
+2. Time: a module that provides the current time and also returns number of seconds.

 **IV.
 Workflow**

-1.
+1.Tkinter and Time modules are imported in the program.
+2.Variable and title is given for tkinter module.
+3.A function is defined, inside a function time is converted into string-format.
+4.Labelling is done for output of the tkinter file.